Almost toric presentations of symplectic log Calabi-Yau pairs: Base diagram set

-Now if the base diagram is of extra types, its $\varepsilon$ or $(\varepsilon,\frac{\varepsilon}{2})$-shift will be a bitten Delzant polygon.
-Thus we can firstly obtain an element in $\mathbb{LCY}$ corresponding to the shift.
-The original space, associated to the extra types base diagram, is then the toric blowdowns with sizes $\varepsilon$ or $\frac{\varepsilon}{2}$ of that element.
-When $\varepsilon$ is small enough, the exceptional spheres blown down are distinguished among the components of the log Calabi-Yau divisor.
-Therefore we will also get a well-defined element in $\mathbb{LCY}$ again by Proposition \ref{prop:Torelli}.
+Next, suppose the base diagram is a special bitten Delzant polygon.
+As explained in Section \ref{sec:bitten}, we can choose sufficiently small $\varepsilon>0$ and consider its $\varepsilon$ or $(\varepsilon,\frac{\varepsilon}{2})$-shift, which yields a regular bitten Delzant polygon.
+By the argument in the preceding paragraph, the shift determines a well-defined element in $\mathbb{LCY}$.
+The original LCY pair, associated to the speical bitten Delzant polygon, is then obtained from that element by performing the toric blowdowns with sizes $\varepsilon$ or $\varepsilon,\frac{\varepsilon}{2}$.
+When $\varepsilon$ is small enough, the exceptional spheres to be blown down are uniquely identifiable among the divisor components by their symplectic areas, which enables us to match the divisor components after blowdown for different representatives of a class in $\mathbb{BD}$.
+Therefore, we will still get a uniquely determined element in $\mathbb{LCY}$ again by Torelli Theorem \ref{prop:Torelli}.

-To further upgrade this map into a morphism between quivers, firstly notice that the arrow of chopping a corner in $\mathbb{BD}$ naturally correspond to the arrow of toric blowup in $\mathbb{LCY}$.
-To establish the correspondence between adding a surgery triangle and a non-toric blowup, we blow down the exceptional sphere lying over the newly added surgery triangle.
-It remains to show the divisor after blowdown represents the element in $\mathbb{LCY}$ associated to the base diagram before adding the surgery triangle.
-One then can run a similar argument as above by blowing down all the other exceptional spheres lying over other surgery triangles into some toric pairs and then use tautness of toric pairs and Torelli theorem. \end{proof}
+To further upgrade this map into a morphism between quivers, first observe that the arrow corresponding to chopping a corner in $\mathbb{BD}$ naturally corresponds to the arrow representing a toric blowup in $\mathbb{LCY}$.
+To establish the correspondence between adding a regular Symington triangle and a non-toric blowup, we blow down the exceptional sphere associated to the newly added Symington triangle.
+It remains to show that the pair obtained after the non-toric blowdown represents the same element in $\mathbb{LCY}$ as the one associated to the base diagram before adding the regular Symington triangle.
+To see this, one can run a similar argument in the previous two paragraphs: for regular (resp. special) bitten Delzant polygons, by further blowing down the exceptional spheres associated to all the other regular Symington triangles (resp. after the $\varepsilon$ or $(\varepsilon,\frac{\varepsilon}{2})$-shift), their resulting toric pairs will have the same area sequence and self-intersection sequence.
+Again, the tautness of toric pairs, together with the Torelli theorem, ensures the desired conclusion. \end{proof}